This post contains some affiliate links. Please see our disclosures for more information.

 1. I got started

 I was visiting Jamaica for a friend’s wedding and I had just purchased a new camera (a low-cost entry-level DSLR from Nikon) which I took along with me.

-For whatever reason, my friend's wedding photographer was running late on the day of her wedding and she had seen my camera earlier on so she asked me to take a few photos before her photographer arrived, which I did.
+For whatever reason, my friend’s wedding photographer was running late on the day of her wedding.
+She had seen my camera earlier, so she asked me to take a few photos before her photographer arrived, which I did.

 I loved the photos and more importantly, so did she.
 This got me thinking that perhaps I had an opportunity to make some money with my photography!

+2. I focused on growing my photography business